notarioethan/CS146/Labs/Lab 6/Lab 6 explanation.md

     6. the number of courses that can be completed should be the same as the number of courses to take
         - if so, Kahn's algorithm worked properly, return true
         - if not, Kahn's algorithm did not work properly, return false

+## Follow-up exercise:
+Can you implement a solution using other approaches, after having solved it once?
+Approach(not implemented):
+- use the same edge list as in Kahn's algorithm
+- create another list of every course's prerequisites
+- use DFS to traverse through every course's next courses(children) to check an ancestor of the original course is reached
+    - if so, graph is cyclic, return false
+    - if not, graph is acyclic, return true